STRHercules/ModernCompanions/Wanted Features.md

 # Transformation Items
 * Ultra-rare items that permanently transform a companion into a new class (Knight → Paladin, Scout → Assassin).
 Maintains level but changes abilities and appearance.

-# Dedicated area for equipped gear (paperdoll)
+# Dedicated area for equipped gear
+* Minecraft Player style paperdoll

 # Cosmetic Armor Slots
+* Set Armors to show instead of what they are actually wearing.

-# Mule Companion - Larger inventory?
-Avoids combat?
+# Mule Companion
+* Larger inventory?
+* Avoids combat?

-# Resource gathering??
+# Resource gathering
+* Self explanitory.

 # War
 * FTB Teams integration - opposing team companions will fight eachother as if they are hostile mobs

 # Relics Compat
+* Add slot to equip relics

 # Curio Compat
+* Add slot to equip Curios

 # Artifacts Compat
+* Add slot to equip Artifacts

 # Invaders